matthewjenifer/matthewjenifer.github.io/_posts/2025-06-26-my-sixth-post.md

 <div style="text-align: center;">
 <a href="https://customchordgenerator-v1.vercel.app/" target="_blank"><img src="https://i.ibb.co/TMvzJp6Z/disk-thumb.png"></a>
 </div>
 <em>Notice anything strange about this image?
 AI is responsible for 50% of it.
 I used photopea to edit it a bit.
-I gave it a floppy disk overlay, but the original keybed had no G# originally.
+I gave it a floppy disk overlay, but the original keybed had no G# at first.
 And I was having none of that. </em>
 <br>